Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Holographic Renormalization

 where $\mathcal{R}$ is the Ricci tensor corresponding to $\gamma_{\mu\nu}$ and the second term aims to cancel the divergence in the presence of the scalar field.
 Then from \prettyref{eq:bdry_Tdd_variation_of_S}, we have

-where $G_{ab}$ is the Einstein equation on the boundary. $G_{ab}$ is automatically vanishes since boundary geometry \prettyref{eq:spatial_metric} we consider is conformally flat.
-The explicit form of energy momentum tensor reads
+where $G_{ab}$ is the Einstein equation on the boundary and vanishes automatically since the boundary geometry \prettyref{eq:spatial_metric} we consider is conformally flat.
+The explicit form of the energy-momentum tensor reads